What are the common causes of spinal stenosis?

 Spinal stenosis is a degenerative spine condition that describes the narrowing of the spinal canal.
 Often, this condition develops as a result of another degenerative spine condition protruding into the spinal canal.
-Because the spinal canal allows the nerve pathways to travel from the spine to the extremities, the narrowing of this canal can cause a nerve to be pinched, resulting in local and radiating pain.
+Because the spinal canal allows the nerve pathways to travel from the spine to the extremities, the narrowing of this canal can cause a nerve to be pinched, resulting in local and radiating pain as well as numbness, tingling and weakness in the legs.

 When spinal stenosis causes you to experience chronic neck or back pain, it’s tempting to want to schedule surgery to fix the problem immediately.
-However, before you consent to a highly invasive open spine operation, it’s important to understand what causes the condition and what other treatments are out there that may provide you with the relief you need to resume a more active lifestyle.
+However, before you consent to a highly invasive open spine operation, read the following article and consult your doctor to fully understand what causes your condition and what other treatments are out there that may provide you with the relief you need to resume a more active lifestyle.

 What causes spinal stenosis?

 While there are several factors that can contribute to the development of spinal stenosis, the most common spinal stenosis cause is the natural aging process of the spine.
-As we grow older, the spinal anatomy naturally begins to deteriorate as a result of years of wear and tear.
-As pressure builds on the vertebrae of the spine, discs and joints can slowly deteriorate, causing bone spurs or damaged discs to protrude into the spinal canal and narrow the passageway.
+As we grow older, the spinal anatomy naturally begins to deteriorate as a result of years of wear.
+When pressure builds on the vertebrae of the spine, discs and joints can slowly deteriorate, causing bone spurs or damaged discs to protrude into the spinal canal and narrow the passageway.
 Some examples of degenerative spine conditions that cause spinal stenosis include:

 - The formation of osteophytes (bone spurs)